Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • General maintenance items

-The Buyer’s Inspection Report Can Feel Overwhelming
+Inspection Reports Can Feel Overwhelming

-Inspection reports are often long.
+Inspection reports are often long and detailed.

 One of the biggest mistakes sellers make is waiting until the buyer’s inspection to learn about possible issues.

-Certified Pre-Owned Home Listing Program for Sellers – https://balerealestategroup.com/certified-pre-owned-home-listing-program-for-sellers/
+Certified Pre-Owned Home Listing Program for Sellers

 What Is a Repair Request?

-This request may ask the seller to:
+The buyer may ask the seller to:

 • Complete repairs before closing

-• Provide a credit
+• Provide a seller credit

 • Reduce the sales price